Tokyo's Revenge: Musical style

-Bests music has been described as being inspired by Japanese culture as well as people like Tyler the Creator, Eminem, and Jay-Z. Best's music has also been often compared to the likes of XXXTentacion.
+Best's music has been described as being inspired by Japanese culture as well as people like Tyler the Creator, Eminem, and Jay-Z. Best's music has also been often compared to the likes of XXXTentacion.
 When he released Lillium, he explained that the album "leans more into the singing music and pushes a little heavier on the different types of music I can make and how far I can push my voice outside of just rap stuff."